YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 Sets the block format version (Desired DB Format field in the file header) for all subsequent new blocks.
 The format of the VERSION qualifier is:

 .. parsed-literal::
-   -V[ERSION]={V4|V6}
+   -V[ERSION]={version}

-* MUPIP UPGRADE and MUPIP REORG -UPGRADE set the Desired DB Format field in the database file header to V6 while MUPIP REORG -DOWNGRADE sets it to V4.
+* MUPIP UPGRADE and MUPIP REORG -UPGRADE set the Desired DB Format field in the database file header to the latest version while MUPIP REORG -DOWNGRADE sets it to the previous version.

-* To set the version to V4, the current transaction number (CTN) of the database must be within the range of a 32-bit maximum.

-* V6 block format is compatible with the V5 block format.
-The longer key and longer records (spanning nodes) features of V6 format are automatically disabled when used with  V5.* versions.

 For more information on the upgrading or downgrading your database, refer to the release notes document of your current YottaDB version(s).